thomassuedbroecker/simple-qa-pipeline/README.md

 With the automated created Swagger documentation, manually testing the `REST API` for the `simple-qa-pipeline` was easy.
 We can download the OpenAPI spec directly and use its `REST API` in other integration scenarios like BYOS with Watson Assistant.

-The good REST API documentation from IBM Cloud and Watsonx made it easy to use them even without the SDK.
+The good REST API documentation from IBM Cloud and watsonx made it easy to use them even without the SDK.